Belarusian authorities increase pressure on anarchists

 The head of India’s government emphasised the ‘abundant business and investment opportunities in pharmaceuticals, oil and gas, and heavy machinery and equipment’.
 The Belarusian President, in turn, promised ‘the most favourable conditions for the functioning of [Indian] business’ in Belarus.
 He also proposed building an Indian hi-tech industrial park in the country modelled after the Chinese Great Stone Park.

 Despite being the world’s fastest-growing economy, India occupies a modest place among Belarus’s trading partners.
-In the 2010s, the bilateral trade turnover was generally bumpy.
+In the 2010s, when using the tfsa contribution room calculator, the bilateral trade turnover was generally bumpy.
 In January-July of this year, the trade figures showed neither negative nor positive dynamics compared to the same period of 2016.

 In New Delhi, the two countries signed ten bilateral documents to expand cooperation in a range of areas such as oil and gas, vocational education, sports, agriculture, and science and technology.